Avgerinos-Sokratous/EPL343.Winter18.Team7/README.md

 # EPL343.Winter18.Team7

+In order to go to the main page you have to open 'index.html' file

 Accounts Functionalities

 You can create a new account through Sign Up form.
 When a new account is created, its type is Customer by default.
 Only Manager account can change the type of accounts from Customer to Employee.